Access premium content. Become an SMS expert.

 SMS marketing is one of the most powerful channels for reaching new customers and growing your revenue.
 It’s also a fantastic way to build loyalty and lifetime value for your repeat buyers.

-But without a solid strategy for (legally) collecting phone numbers and growing your list, you’ll never see the amazing ROI that so many companies are currently experiencing.
+But without a solid strategy for (legally) collecting phone numbers and growing your list, you’ll never see the amazing ROI results that so many companies are currently experiencing.
 After all, the number of conversions you see is directly dependent on the number of messages you send—and you can't send messages to nonexistent subscribers.

-In this practical guide, we’re going to look at how to:
+In this practical guide, we’ll explain how to:

-- Set up a simple opt-in process for your customers (that gets phenomenal results)
+Set up a simple opt-in process for your customers (one that will get phenomenal results)

 Why you need to start building your SMS list right now

-In case you’re still unsure if text marketing is right for your business, here are three quick reasons why:
+In case you’re still unsure whether text marketing is right for your business, here are three quick reasons to embrace it:

-- Tough laws prevent spam (and ensure SMS will remain a powerful channel)
+Tough laws prevent spam (ensuring SMS will remain a powerful channel)

-The fact is, not everyone has notifications turned on for Facebook Messenger or email but almost everybody with a phone has notifications turned on for text messages.
+The fact is, not everyone has notifications turned on for Facebook Messenger or email, but almost everybody with a phone has instant notifications turned on for text messages.

 While most businesses are looking at the shiny new up-and-coming social media platforms for growing their brand, SMS is a much more powerful and simpler way to reach customers and potential customers in a personalized way.

-Whether you’re running an ecommerce store or a more traditional business, the strategies in this guide can (and will) work for engaging your customers and driving new revenue.
+Whether you’re running an ecommerce store or a more traditional business, the strategies in this guide can (and will) help you engage your customers and drive new revenue.

-For many businesses, SMS (Short Message Service) and MMS (Multimedia Messaging Service) will outperform ALL other direct-response marketing efforts you implement.
+For many businesses, SMS (Short Message Service) and MMS (Multimedia Messaging Service) will outperform all other direct-response marketing efforts.

-Before we jump into our 11 actionable tips for growing your SMS marketing list, it’s crucial we look at how to stay compliant and avoid any legal headaches.
+Okay, before we jump into our 11 actionable tips for growing your SMS marketing list, let's take a look at how to stay compliant and avoid any legal headaches.

-Can't I just buy a list of phone numbers?
+Why you can't simply buy a list of phone numbers

-When it comes to legal compliance, SMS is unlike most other marketing channels, to stay compliant you must get permission to send people text messages.
+When it comes to legal compliance, SMS is unlike most other marketing channels.
+You must get explicit permission to send people text messages.
 That’s why you never want to buy a list and upload the contacts.
-The TCPA states this is a clear violation and punishable by law.
+The TCPA states this is a clear violation that is punishable by law.

-That fact is, sending the wrong message to the wrong person can mean legal trouble for your business.
-But don’t let this alarm you, doing it the right way is not all that difficult.
+The fact is, sending the wrong message to the wrong person can mean legal trouble for your business.
+But don’t let this alarm you—doing SMS the right (and legal) way is not all that difficult.

 How to ensure you have written consent from subscribers

-Don’t worry; this doesn’t need to be a formal letter.
-“Written consent” can be given by people sending you their number in messenger, texting a word to your short code, enters their number into an online opt-in form, or signs up for your text messages at an event.
+Don’t worry—you don't have to get a formal letter.
+“Written consent” can be given when someone texts a word to your short code, enters their number into an online opt-in form, or signs up for your text messages at an event.

 The important thing here is that you keep a record of this consent (either digital or physical).
-That way if you’re ever accused of non-compliance, you can prove that you have consent from the individual.
+That way, if you’re ever accused of non-compliance, you can prove that you have consent from each individual on your list.

 Here are 4 more quick tips for remaining compliant:

-- Once people opt-in, send them a confirmation message containing: who you are, what you’ll be sending them, the phrase “message and data rates may apply” and also how to opt-out.
+Once people opt in, send them a confirmation message stating who you are and what you’ll be sending them.
+Be sure to include the phrase “message and data rates may apply,” and clearly state how to opt out.

 1. Set up a short code.

-Simply put, it’s a 5 - 6 digit phone number that is used to make opting-in to your list faster and easier for customers.
-Customers text your short code number to join your list and you will send them messages from that short code number.
+Simply put, it’s a 5 or 6 digit number brands can use to make opting in faster and easier for subscribers.
+Folks text your short code number to join your list, and you will send them messages from that same short code number.

-Your short code will be the backbone of your SMS marketing campaigns.
+Your short code is sort of like the face of your SMS marketing program.

 2. Create an easy-to-remember keyword.

-A keyword in SMS marketing refers to a unique term (it can be letters and numbers) that people text to your short code to join your list.
+In SMS marketing, a keyword is a unique term (it can include letters as well as numbers) that people text to your short code to join your list.

-To get the best result, you want to choose a keyword that your customers can easily remember.
+For the best results, you want to choose a keyword that your customers can easily remember.
 You also want to select something that’s relevant to your brand.